jerbob92/wazero-emscripten-embind/README.md

 * You can implement the `embind.EmvalFunctionMapper` interface on the struct to map function calls on your struct based on the arguments (and/or length) and name

-## Compatibility with Emscripten versions
+## Support Policy

+We offer an API stability promise with semantic versioning.
+In other words, we promise to not break any exported function signature without incrementing the major version.
+New features and behaviors happen with a minor version increment, e.g. 1.0.11 to 1.1.0.
+We also fix bugs or change internal details with a patch version, e.g. 1.0.0 to 1.0.1.
+Upgrades of the supported Emscripten version will cause a minor version update.

+### Go

+This project will support the last 3 version of Go, this means that if the last version of Go is 1.21, our `go.mod` will be set to Go 1.19, and our CI tests will be run on Go 1.19, 1.20 and 1.21.
+It won't mean that the library won't work with older versions of Go, but it will tell you what to expect of the supported  Go versions.
+If we change the supported Go versions, we will make that a minor version upgrade.
+This policy allows you to not be forced to the latest Go version for a pretty long time, but it still allows us to use new language features in a pretty reasonable time-frame.

+### Emscripten

 This package has been built against Emscripten version `3.1.44`.
-Since Emscripten compiles both the WASM and JS, they don't have to think about compatibility between versions, which makes it difficult for us to maintain compatible with multiple Emscripten version if they change anything Embind related.
+Since Emscripten compiles both the WASM and JS, they don't have to think about compatibility between versions, which makes it difficult for us to maintain compatibility with multiple Emscripten version if they change anything Embind related.

 This package will try to keep compatibility between Emscripten versions where that is possible, that is also why you